tony-reddington/goodfoodmood/README.md

 #### The user goals will be to:
 * Easily navigate through the website
-* Ability to access the website using multiple devices
+* Access the website using multiple devices
-* Create an account to store created recipes
+* Create a profile to store created recipes
 * Create recipes
-* Update recipes
+* Update created recipes
 * Delete created recipes

 ### User Stories